BAME Healthy Communities Surviving Covid-19 funded by the Global Majority Fund

-We decided to fund projects by small locally rooted BAME organisations that have been providing critical support to people at a community level ensuring that during grassroots BAME organisations can continue to work for their communities and survive the pandemic as well as the post-pandemic period.
+Here we aimed to fund projects by small locally rooted BAME organisations that had been providing critical support to people at a community level ensuring that during the pandemic grassroots BAME organisations continued to work for their communities and survived into the post-pandemic period.

 Grants up to £10,000

-We decided to provide a slightly greater grant to BAME led organisations that were better at surviving the constraints brought on by the pandemic.
-Moreover, who were aiming to develop projects concentrating on approaches in ways to work with their communities to rebuild and reimagine the future in respect of their supportive work in the wake of Covid-19.
+We provided a slightly larger grant to BAME led organisations that were better at surviving the constraints brought on by the pandemic.
+Moreover, those who were aiming to develop projects concentrating on approaches in ways to work with their communities to rebuild and reimagine their supportive work in the wake of Covid-19.

 After a successful Social Media and Word of Mouth campaign we received over 700 applications and funded 111 programs across all parts of the UK.